 High blood pressure affects more than 50 million Americans 60 years of age and older.
 One in three adults has high blood pressure.
 Approximately half of all these patients use medications to lower their blood pressure, but only half of these have their blood pressure under control.
 You can lower your risk of high blood pressure with a healthy lifestyle, including:

 - Maintaining a healthy weight (BMI less than 30)

 - Reducing the quantity of salt and saturated fats in your diet and eating more whole grains, fruits and green vegetables

 - Increasing physical activity (30 minutes of exercise daily)

 - Eliminating tobacco use

-- Limiting alcohol consumption to no more than three ounces per day for men and one and a half ounces for women
+- Limiting alcohol consumption to no more than two drinks per day for men and one drink per day for women

 - Building relaxation into your workday

 Patients with Stage 1 Hypertension may be treated with lifestyle modifications (exercise, diet, etc.) alone.
 Patients with Stage 2 Hypertension are typically treated with a combination of lifestyle medications and medications prescribed by your doctor.